 Section 2.1 Nomination and Election.
 Delegates from odd-numbered circuits shall be elected in even-numbered years and delegates from even-numbered circuits shall be elected in odd-numbered years.
-On or before the fifteenth day of January, ten or more active members residing in the circuit from which one or more delegates are to be elected may file with the Board of Governors, which shall serve as a board of electors, a signed petition nominating a candidate, or candidates, for circuit delegate from that circuit.
+On or before the fifteenth day of January, ten or more regular members residing in the circuit from which one or more delegates are to be elected may file with the Board of Governors, which shall serve as a board of electors, a signed petition nominating a candidate, or candidates, for circuit delegate from that circuit.
 The Board of Governors shall thereupon cause the name of each nominee to be published or otherwise distributed to all members.
 If the number of persons nominated does not exceed the number of delegates to be elected from a circuit, the Board of Governors shall declare the nominees elected.
 If fewer persons are nominated than there are delegates to be elected, the Board of Governors shall choose a sufficient number of nominees to constitute a full slate.
-If the number of nominees exceeds the number of delegates to be elected from a circuit, the Board of Governors shall on or before the fifteenth day of February prepare ballots bearing the names of the nominees and shall cause a ballot to be mailed to each active member residing in such circuit.
+If the number of nominees exceeds the number of delegates to be elected from a circuit, the Board of Governors shall on or before the fifteenth day of February prepare ballots bearing the names of the nominees and shall cause a ballot to be mailed to each regular member, judicial staff member, limited member - Rule 405 and limited member - Rule 414 member residing in such circuit.
 In order to be effective, each ballot shall be duly marked and returned to the Board of Governors not later than the fifteenth day of March.
 On that date the balloting for the election of circuit delegates shall be closed and the Board of Governors shall proceed to count the ballots and determine, announce, and publish the results of such election.
 Where there is only one circuit delegate to be elected from a judicial circuit, the nominee receiving the greatest number of votes shall be declared.
 Where there are more than one circuit delegate to be elected from a judicial circuit, those nominees receiving the greatest number of votes shall be declared elected until all positions are filled.
 In the event of a tie vote, the Board of Governors shall declare the procedure to be followed to determine the nominee or nominees elected.

 Section 2.2 Nomination and Election of Out-of-State Delegates.
 The out-of-state delegates shall be elected in even numbered years to serve for a term of two years.
-Nominations for out-of-state delegates may be made by petitions signed by ten or more active members who reside either within or without the state of South Carolina.
-Ballots for out-of-state delegates shall be sent to and cast by only active members who reside without the state.
+Nominations for out-of-state delegates may be made by petitions signed by ten or more regular members who reside either within or without the state of South Carolina.
+Ballots for out-of-state delegates shall be sent to and cast by only regular members who reside without the state.

 The provision of Section 2.1 relating to the nomination and election of circuit delegates shall apply to the nomination and election of the out-of-state delegates except insofar as such provisions are in conflict with the provisions of this Section 2.2.